 Vasiliy Kandinsky and his women

 Vasiliy Kandinskiy (1866-1944) was the famous Russian artist and art theoretician.
-He was a great master and founder of abstract art.
+You know, he was a great master and founder of abstract art.

 “Kandinsky calls abstract the content that painting must express, that’s to say this invisible life that we are.
 In such a way that the Kandinskian equation, to which we have alluded to, can be written in reality as follows: Interior = interiority = invisible = life = pathos = abstract”.